Percy H. Batten: Personal life and death

 On December 3, 1904, Percy married Eliza “Lisa” Yaekel Stockton (1878 – 1966) of Lafayette, Indiana, in Chicago.
 Together, they had 3 children: Paul S. (1909 – 1911), John H. III (1912 – 1989), and Alice (1913 – 1957).

 In 1947, he received the Golden Legionaire Certificate from Phi Delta Theta and in 1949 he received an honorary doctorate degree from Purdue University.

-He was a member of St. Lukes Hospital board of trustees, a founder of the Racine Community Chest, a contributor to St. Lukes Episcopal Church, past chapter president of the Izaak Walton League, past president of the Racine Manufacturers Association, a member of the University of Wisconsin Foundation, a member of the Somerset Club, and a member of the Racine Country Club.
+He was a member of St. Luke's Hospital board of trustees, a founder of the Racine Community Chest, a contributor to St. Luke's Episcopal Church, past chapter president of the Izaak Walton League, past president of the Racine Manufacturers Association, a member of the University of Wisconsin Foundation, a member of the Somerset Club, and a member of the Racine Country Club.
 The board room at the EAA Aviation Center in Oshkosh is named in his honor.

 He owned a summer home on Lake Owen.

 He died on April 8, 1960, and is buried at Graceland Cemetery in Racine, WI.